Code1-SecB/Code_1_FA18/final/README.md

 14. Objects and Classes

-no starter code for this problem! write a bouncey ball class and use it to create an array of 5 bouncey balls and have them move and bounce on the canvas. the bouncey balls should have a .move(), .display(), and .checkBoundaries() methods. don't worry about colllision detection for this problem. for an extra credit point you can write your bouncey class to use vectors location and velocity instead of xPos, yPos, xSpeed, ySpeed.
+no starter code for this problem! write a bouncey ball class and use it to create an array of 5 bouncey balls and have them move and bounce on the canvas. the bouncey balls should have a .move(), .display(), and .checkBoundaries() methods. don't worry about colllision detection for this problem.

+  - *for an extra credit point you can write your bouncey class to use location and velocity vectors instead of xPos, yPos, xSpeed, ySpeed.*

 <img src="https://github.com/Code1-SecB/Code_1_FA18/blob/master/img/final12.gif" alt="drawing" width="500"/>